 I’m so thrilled to have the chance to participate in this conference in such a variety of ways.
 And this will be my first time teaching online, so I expect to learn a lot (and maybe even offer more online options in the future…)

 I love teaching, and I don’t mind travelling!
 If you have a group of people interested in learning temari, contact me at firstname.lastname@example.org.

-(My minimum class length is two days, and my maximum number of participants is 10.)
+(My minimum class length is two days, my preferred maximum number of participants is 8, and my hard limit maximum number of students is 10.)